 You can configure a known self-updating mobile MSI app to ignore the version check process.

-Some MSI installer-based apps are automatically updated by the app developer.
+Some MSI installer-based apps are automatically updated by the app developer or another update method.
 For these automatically updated MSI apps, you can configure the Ignore app version setting in the App information pane.
 When you switch this setting to Yes, Microsoft Intune will not enforce the app version that's installed on the Windows client.

 This capability is useful to avoid getting into a race condition.
 For instance, a race condition can occur when the app is automatically updated by the app developer and is updated by Intune.
 Both might try to enforce a version of the app on a Windows client, which creates a conflict.

 The app that you created appears in the list of apps.
 You can now assign it to groups that you choose.
 For help, see How to assign apps to groups.

 Learn more about the ways in which you can monitor the properties and assignment of your app.
 See How to monitor app information and assignments.

 Learn more about the context of your app in Intune.
 See Overview of the app lifecycle in Microsoft Intune.